SuReLI/Deep-RL-agents/README.md

 - **GIF** : a set of GIF saved after having trained different agents on many environments

-# TODO

-New file: define the architecture of a super-rainbow (discrete actions) with switches and super-DDPG (continuous actions) with switches.

-New files: benchmarks for CPU/GPU tests.

 [A3C]: https://arxiv.org/pdf/1602.01783.pdf
 [C51]: https://arxiv.org/pdf/1707.06887.pdf
 [DDPG]: https://arxiv.org/pdf/1509.02971.pdf